NORTHAMPTON COUNTY

 Easton (LV) - The elevator and stairwell kiosks and trainsheds have been removed.
 The passenger and freight stations as well as the Railway Express facility themselves are still there, located enclosed under the tracks, and unused for years.

 Mt.
 Bethel (DL&W) - Modified into a private house with some addition that may or may not have been done by the railroad.
-This may have been a Bangor & Portland RR station depending on when it was built.
-The B&P was bought by the DL&W in 1903.
+This was an original Bangor & Portland RR station and according to ICC valuation records was built in 1878.

 Northampton (CNJ) - This was one of two CNJ stations in Northampton.
 The station that currently stands in Northampton was previously called: Northampton Station, Laubach (circa 1870), then Stemton (circa 1880), then Alliance (1902), and finally just Northampton (1909).
 The two stations in Northampton Borough were about a mile apart with a passing siding on eastbound No. 1 track (the No. 1 Track diverted southward in effect making the passing siding a middle track with cross over switches to and from the westbound No. 2. track) starting between the two and running beyond Northampton Station to a point near the junctions of the Northampton & Bath Railroad.